About

 • Exhibition space in three Gallery spaces

-• Community arts initiatives, outdoor art installations, and regional celebrations including the Arts & Environment program
+• Community arts initiatives, outdoor art installations, and regional celebrations including arts & environment programs

 • Classes and workshops for children and adults in four large teaching studios, and in partnership with schools throughout our extended community